 Through the comprehensive multidisciplinary programs of Mayo Clinic's Department of Psychiatry and Psychology, thousands of people with mental, addictive and emotional disorders of all types find answers each year.
 Not all services are available in Arizona or Florida.
 Please ask about services when you or your referring physician request an appointment.

-Learn about Mayo's four flagship programs — Mayo Clinic Psychiatric Hospital, Mayo Clinic Depression Center, Pain Rehabilitation Center, Addiction Services — and other areas of excellence described below.
+Learn about Mayo's flagship programs — Mayo Clinic Psychiatric Hospital, Mayo Clinic Depression Center, Pain Rehabilitation Center, Addiction Services — and other areas of excellence described below.

 Mayo Clinic Psychiatric Hospital